-Triangular Cana Island is about 8.7 acres in size.
+Triangular Cana Island is about nine acres in size.
 The lighthouse is located on the east side of the island on a section that juts into the lake, exposing the light to extreme weather.
-The station was built in 1869, four miles to the northeast of the fifteen-year-old Baileys Harbor Lighthouse.
-In July 1868, after President Andrew Johnson reserved the Cana Island for the light, Congress approved the abandonment of Baileys Harbor Light, and the construction of the lighthouse began.
+The station was built in 1869, four miles northeast of the fifteen-year-old Baileys Harbor Lighthouse.
+In July 1868, after President Andrew Johnson reserved Cana Island for the light, Congress approved the abandonment of Baileys Harbor Light, and the construction of Cana Island Lighthouse began.

 The tower was built on an eight-foot foundation with double walls for ventilation.
 The outer wall narrows from a thickness of two feet at the base to fifteen inches in thickness about sixty-five feet above the foundation.
 The walls of the inner core of the tower are a foot thick, and six circular windows provide light during the day.
 The tower, which is connected to the dwelling by a passageway, was the tallest brick structure in Door County when it was completed.

-William Jackson was appointed first keeper of Cana Island Lighthouse in November 1869, with his wife Caroline appointed as second keeper.
+William Jackson was appointed first keeper of Cana Island Lighthouse in November 1869, while his wife Caroline was appointed assistant keeper.
 The Jacksons made a combined salary of a thousand dollars a year and occupied both floors of the dwelling with their daughter and four sons.
 On August 29, 1872, Keeper Jackson and one of his sons had to swim ashore after their boat capsized in a storm, and the family left the island shortly thereafter.

 The storms made tending the light, the most important responsibility of the keeper, very difficult, but this responsibility became easier in 1882, when the Dahlia supply ship delivered mineral oil to use for the lamps in place of lard oil.

-After sixteen years of service, William Sanderson resigned as keeper of the Cana Island light in 1891, calling Cana Island “one of the most inhospitable and undesirable places that can well be imagined.”
+After sixteen years of service, William Sanderson resigned as keeper of Cana Island Light in 1891, calling Cana Island “one of the most inhospitable and undesirable places that can well be imagined.”
 The station’s isolation and the water that dripped from the interior walls of the home year round were his two biggest complaints.
 Jesse Thomas Brown was appointed keeper in 1891 and was later joined by his wife and sons on the island.
 Brown made regular trips to Baileys Harbor, though he and his family did choose to stay at the station during winter.
-In 1892, the Lighthouse Board appointed Brown’s son Lawrence assistant keeper.
+In 1893, the Lighthouse Board appointed Brown’s son Lawrence assistant keeper.

-In March 1918, Stram received an assignment as master of the Lansing Shoal Lightship and was replaced by Oscar H. Knudson.
-Knudson and assistant keeper Morris Weiss spent a great deal of time clearing brush from the island and making minor repairs at the station.
-Knudson is also responsible for the stone walls that still surround the station on three sides.
+In March 1918, Stram received an assignment as master of Lansing Shoal Lightship and was replaced by Oscar H. Knudsen.
+Knudsen and assistant keeper Morris Weiss spent a great deal of time clearing brush from the island and making minor repairs at the station.
+Knudsen is also responsible for the stone walls that still surround the station on three sides.
 All this work did not go unrecognized as Keeper Knudsen was awarded the Lighthouse Efficiency Flag for having the model station in the district in 1919.

 On July 1, 1933, Sanderson was replaced by Ross F. Wright, the last civilian keeper to serve at Cana Island.
 Electricity came to Cana Island in 1934, when power lines were strung across the causeway to the lighthouse.
 The Coast Guard absorbed the Lighthouse Bureau in 1939, and Wright retired as keeper in 1941.